-Whilst the growth of the region has brought much success, in-commuting and greenhouse gas emissions have increased.
-There is more pressure on infrastructure and services.
-Inequalities remain, and in some places are widening.
-More too can be done to improve well-being, accessibility, connectivity and productivity.
-There are high levels of transport poverty3 across the region, even pockets in Edinburgh (please refer to the Transport Poverty Map in Appendix 2), reflecting the high cost of transport, poor connectivity, which all contribute to the reliance on the private car exacerbating the barriers to employment, training and education.
-The Under 25's are disproportionately affected by the barriers with a higher reliance on public transport to make journeys across the region.
+Whilst the growth of the region has brought much success, in-commuting (commuting with the City Deal boundary) and greenhouse gas emissions have increased and contributed to transport accounting for 37% of Scotland's greenhouse gases.
+Combined with the increased pressure on infrastructure and services it has contributed to pressure on the environment and sustained inequalities, and in some places widening them.
+More can be done to improve well-being, accessibility, connectivity and productivity.
+These factors are replicated across Scotland and contributed to the Scottish Government's declaration of a climate emergency in April 2019.

+There are high levels of transport poverty3 across the region, even pockets in Edinburgh (please refer to the Transport Poverty Map in Appendix 2 from SEStran RTS Main Issues Report - June 2020), reflecting the high cost of transport, poor connectivity, which all contribute to the reliance on the private car exacerbating the barriers to employment, training and education.
+This has an impact for cross-regional travel, presenting an issue for individuals on entry level wages requiring public transport.
+This is reinforced by the Workforce Mobility Deprivation Index that is a blend of 4 SIMD factors affecting citizen access to employment, training and education.

+The nature of the region, with rural and urban areas present different issues and opportunities for the forms of transport, meaning that a one-size-fits-all approach cannot be enforced across all six local authority areas.
+This complexity has been increased with the home/blended working response from Covid 19.
+Detailed transport issues, that take account of Covid 19, are captured in Strategic Transport Projects Review 2 - Edinburgh and South East Scotland Case for Change, SEStran RTS Main Issues Report - June 2020 and the regional partner's Main issues Reports to support the development of national, regional and local Transport Strategies and Mobility Plans.
 The extent to which we can adapt and be more resilient and successful in future will depend on how well we transition.
 The main lesson from our past is that our effective collaborative working will be imperative to deliver intended outcomes.